jlangch/venice/doc/readme/macros.md

 ```

 When writing a macro, there is a possibility that the macro will interact with vars or
-locals outside of it in unexpected ways, for example, by shadowing them.
+locals outside of it in unexpected ways, for example by shadowing them.
 Such macros are
 known as unhygienic macros.